karanspi123/shambhoAlgoTrading/README.md

-Below is a README.md file tailored for the system described in the prompt.
-It provides an overview, setup instructions, usage examples, and details about the architecture, features, and customization options.
-The file is written in Markdown format, suitable for a GitHub repository or similar documentation platform.
 Smart Market Analyzer
 Smart Market Analyzer is a modular, microservices-based system for analyzing historical and real-time market data, predicting stock prices, generating trading signals, and backtesting custom trading strategies.
 Built with flexibility in mind, it supports any stock or instrument, integrates Shannon entropy for uncertainty quantification, and leverages the NinjaTrader API for real-time data.
 Users can customize models (CNN, FNN, LSTM), data splits, sampling rates, stop-loss/profit-taking strategies, and backtesting metrics like Sharpe and Sortino ratios.
 Features